Biplo12/spotify-profile/README.md

 # Spotify Profile Summary Documentation

+# Awaiting Spotify API Quota Approval
+Please note that the Spotify Profile project is currently awaiting approval for API quota from Spotify.
+Until approval is granted, the project may have limited functionality when deployed to a live environment.
+As a result, the only way to test and use the application at the moment is to clone the project and run it locally on your machine.

 ## Introduction

 Welcome to the documentation for **Spotify Profile**, a project heavily inspired by Brittany Chiang.
 This project provides users with a comprehensive summary of their Spotify profile, including user details, top artists, and top tracks.
 It is built using Next.js, Tailwind CSS, the Spotify Web API, and TypeScript.